Tomato-potato psyllid

 Alert

-Be on the lookout and report it.
+Be on the lookout for tomato-potato psyllid.

-Tomato-potato psyllids affect a number of crops including tomato, potato, capsicum, chilli, eggplant and sweet potato, and feed by sucking the sap of their host plant, which results in poor growth and productivity.
+The tomato-potato psyllid is a pest that affects vegetable crops, including tomato, potato, capsicum, chilli, eggplant and sweetpotato.
+It feeds by sucking the sap of its host plant, which results in poor growth and productivity.

 Overseas, the psyllids can also spread a serious plant disease known as 'zebra chip' in potato, caused by the Candidatus Liberibacter solanacearum (CLso) bacterium.
-This bacterium is not present in Australia, and is not harmful to humans.
+This bacterium is not present in Australia and is not harmful to humans.

 Cause